openstack/neutron/TESTING.rst

   namespace.
 * Assert that the device successfully obtained the expected IP address.

-Gate exceptions
+Test exceptions
 +++++++++++++++

 Test neutron.tests.functional.agent.test_ovs_flows.OVSFlowTestCase.\
-test_install_flood_to_tun is currently skipped on upstream gate because Ubuntu Xenial 16.04 contains openvswitch 2.5.0.
+test_install_flood_to_tun is currently skipped if openvswitch version is less than 2.5.1.
 This version contains bug where appctl command prints wrong output for Final flow.
-It's been fixed in openvswitch 2.5.1 in `this commit <https://github.com/openvswitch/ovs/commit/8c0b419a0b9ac0141d6973dcc80306dfc6a83d31>`_.
+It's been fixed in openvswitch
+2.5.1 in `this commit <https://github.com/openvswitch/ovs/commit/8c0b419a0b9ac0141d6973dcc80306dfc6a83d31>`_.
+If openvswitch version meets the test requirement then the test is triggered normally.

 Fullstack Tests
 ~~~~~~~~~~~~~~~